-To make changes to several layers, group them by hitting Command/Windows +G on your keyboard, then selecting several layers.
+To make changes to several layers, group them by hitting CMD+G (CTRL+G for Windows) on your keyboard, then selecting several layers.
 We applied the Pink Fog effect to the entire image, for this design (notice in the image above that "Run," "The," and "World" have been grouped together in the top layer on the Layers panel.

-That’s it: a deceptively simple design made possible by befriending the awesome Layers palette.
-Now, for more tips…
+That’s it: a deceptively simple design made possible by befriending the awesome Layers panel.
+Now, for more tips on layering photos properly.

 Ordering layers lets you choose which design elements (layers) appear to be in front of other ones, and which should appear behind.
-Use the arrows at the top of the layers palette to change the layer order.
+Select and drag layers in the Layers panel to change their order.

 Duplicate a layer (or layer group) by clicking Command/Windows + D, and clicking the layer.
 Some like to duplicate a layer and experiment with a bunch of different looks, so they can choose the winner without having to click “undo” a bajillion times.

-Delete a layer by selecting it, and clicking the garbage can icon in the lower right of the Layers palette.
+Delete a layer by selecting it, and clicking the garbage can icon in the lower left of the editing menu.

 Select several layers (multi-select) by pressing your Shift key before selecting them in the Layers palette or directly in the design.
 They’ll remain as distinct layers after you’ve applied changes to them.